jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 ### 250 Secured creditor who surrenders charge may withdraw surrender or submit new creditor's claim
 (1) This section applies to a secured creditor who has surrendered a charge under Option 3 in section 243(1)(c) or under section 244(2).
-(2) The creditor may, with the leave of the Court or the Assignee and subject to the terms and conditions that the Court or the Assignee imposes,—
+(2) The creditor may, with the leave of the court or the Assignee and subject to the terms and conditions that the court or the Assignee imposes,—
   (a) withdraw the surrender and rely on the charge; or (b) submit a new creditor's claim under section 243(1)(c) or 244(2)(b).
 (3) Subsection (2) does not apply if the Assignee has already realised the property subject to the charge.